rppicomidi/usb_midi_host/README.md

 - Software update either requires you to unplug the OTG connector and connect the RP2040 in flash drive mode, or you have to use a Picoprobe or similar debug interface.
+- Depending on how you want to mount the development board, adapting the board's native USB connector to USB A may be harder than just soldering to a few GPIO pins.
 - There appears to be a [bug in the RP2040 USB controller hardware](https://github.com/rppicomidi/usb_midi_host/issues/14) that prevents connection with the Arturia Beatstep Pro.